CodeusTech/CodeusTech.github.io/docs/xcsl/types.md

 ## Arbitrary Types

 XCSL tries to emphasize modularity throughout system design, whenever possible.
-This principle is largely upheld by the internally data type system, especially the concept of **Arbitrary Types**.
+This principle is largely upheld by the internal data type system, especially the concept of **Arbitrary Types**.

-Arbitrary types allow functions to be efficiently built for the base case.
-Take the following as an example:
+Arbitrary types allow functions to be efficiently built for most generalized case.
+For example:
 ```ocaml
 let sum x y = x + y
 ```